HMRC refuses a time to pay deal, so surely they will refuse a CVA too?

 This is a question we come across all the time!

-So the HMRC collection and Enforcement process is robust and so it should be.
+So, the HMRC collection and Enforcement process is robust - so it should be!
 Often HMRC will agree a time to pay deal for tax arrears and this can be a real life saver for SME companies.
 If this is abused, or the ongoing new tax payments fall behind, or the TTP scheme just falls down we now see HMRC taking fast action to recover the WHOLE debt.

 So the answer to the question is this, VAS can agree a compromise of the debts and a partial write off of taxes owed, if the CVA is well structured, whereas the collectors and enforcement CANNOT.

 For more details on the CVA process please visit this page our page on detailed CVA